Alatr/frontend-project-lvl2/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/02a65054e8a4b3e2275b/maintainability)](https://codeclimate.com/github/Alatr/frontend-project-lvl2/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/02a65054e8a4b3e2275b/test_coverage)](https://codeclimate.com/github/Alatr/frontend-project-lvl2/test_coverage)

-# Difference calculator
+# Gendiff

 CLI compares two configuration files and shows a difference.
+This project can be used as a CLI utility, and as a module

 ## Install